ArthurClemens/polythene/docs/theming.md

 Read this first if you are just looking for a quick way to make a modification to a component.

-Create custom CSS by passing a new CSS class and component [configuration variables](theming/configuration-variables.md).
+Create custom CSS by passing a new CSS class and component [style variables](theming/style-variables.md).

 <a id="mithril-example"></a>